House median real estate price is $178,620, which is less expensive than 82.5% of North Carolina neighborhoods and 82.8% of all U.S. neighborhoods.

 Of particular note, 12.2% of the people in the House neighborhood currently reside in a correction facility, held due to punishment for a crime.

-In addition, the House neighborhood stands out for having an average per capita income lower than 96.6% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the House neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.6% of the neighborhoods in America.
 Also of note, 62.1% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Did you know that the House neighborhood has more Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.1% of this neighborhood's residents have Haitian ancestry.